 Par 3.
 OB right (Yes, our friends live there so be nice!)

-60ft vertical drop from the White tees.
+60ft vertical drop from the Orange tees.
 Club selection is key as it generally plays about 15% shorter than the yardage.
 However, the wind swirls here so pay attention.
 Aim for something on the side hill on the other side of the valley (never aim at a target below your feet).

 I stood on this tee with three fellow Golf Professionals one day, and we laughed as we realized we had fourteen clubs on the tee between the four of us, trying to decide what to hit.
 Whatever you choose, hit it hard and confidently.
 DO NOT stumble from indecision.
 Green slopes back left to front right.